endless-sky/endless-sky-wiki/CreatingOutfits.md

 * `afterburner heat`: heat produced by the afterburner in one frame.
 * `afterburner thrust`: thrust produced by the afterburner in one frame.
 * `atmosphere scan`: not usable by the player, but indicates that the AI will treat this ship as if it wants to fly past planets to "scan" them.
+* `atrocity`: if you are caught carrying this outfit, the government that scanned you turns hostile.
+If the scan happens when you are landed on  planet, you are immediately captured and imprisoned for life.
 * `bunks`: additional crew / passenger space.
 * `capture attack`: this outfit can be wielded by a crew member and adds this amount to their base strength of 1 when attacking another ship's crew.
 Each crew member can only wield one such outfit, and they will make use of the best outfits available in each combat round.
 * `capture defense`: this outfit can be wielded by a crew member and adds this amount to their base strength of 2 when defending against boarders.